alirezakfz/Dog_Bread_Classification/README.md

 Alternatively, your submission could consist of the GitHub link to your repository.

 ## Notes
 For fine tuning and keras augmentation there might be a problem with numpy.
-If it happen use the file **array_ops.py** in the extra folder and place it in python folder that could be in such place as this address **'envs\tensor2.5\Lib\site-packages\tensorflow\python\ops'**
+If it happen use the file **array_ops.py** in the extra folder and place it in python folder that could be in such place as this address **'envs\tensor2.5\Lib\site-packages\tensorflow\python\ops'**.
+If you want to use my trained models weights please unzip them from extra into saved_models folder to be loaded by the model for testing them.